Updated May 29, 2014

 For decades, if you lived on South Dakota’s Pine Ridge Indian Reservation and wanted a drink, you'd have to stroll a few feet south of its border.
-But earlier this month, after furious debate, the tribe members voted to end its century-old prohibition of alcohol.
+But earlier last August, after furious debate, the tribe members voted to end its century-old prohibition of alcohol.

 Supporters hoped to channel the money spent at outside liquor stores back into the community, and its underfunded alcohol treatment programs.
 But critics believe the new policy will only drive up the rate of alcohol abuse, a notorious scourge in Indian country.